- President of the Democracy Alliance

 - Former associate director of Human Rights Watch

 Born on August 26, 1954 in Westerly, Rhode Island, Gara LaMarche holds a degree in political science from Columbia College.
 During his freshman year (1972) at Columbia, LaMarche, through the intercession of his former debate coach Phillip Ryan, was hired by the American Civil Liberties Union to serve as a student representative for its Academic Freedom Committee.
 By his senior year, LaMarche was the recording secretary for the ACLU’s national board meetings and was deeply committed to the organization’s mission.
-He subequently served as associate director of the ACLU’s New York branch (1979-84) and executive director of its Texas chapter (1984-88), where he led campaigns aimed at providing effective legal representation for death-row inmates.
+He subsequently served as associate director of the ACLU’s New York branch (1979-84) and executive director of its Texas chapter (1984-88), where he led campaigns aimed at providing effective legal representation for death-row inmates.

-From 1988-90, LaMarche directed the Freedom-to-Write program at the PEN American Center, an organization dedicated to protecting the uncensored expression of ideas and opinions.
+From 1988-90, LaMarche directed the Freedom-to-Write program at the PEN American Center, an international literary organization dedicated to protecting the uncensored expression of ideas and opinions.
 From 1990-96, he was the associate director of Human Rights Watch and the director of its Free Expression Project.
 And from 1996-2007 he served as vice president and director of U.S. Programs for George Soros‘s Open Society Foundations.

 Following his years with AP, LaMarche served as a senior fellow at New York University’s Robert F. Wagner Graduate School of Public Service, where he taught courses on philanthropy, public policy, and nonprofit leadership.
 He also worked as an adjunct professor at the New School University and the John Jay College of Criminal Justice.